zkemail/zk-email-verify/docs/zkEmailDocs/Package Overviews/README.md

 - It processes DKIM headers and employs Regex for pattern matching in emails.
 - By default, inputs are kept private unless stated otherwise, while outputs are always made public.

+## zk-email/contracts

+The @zk-email/contracts package contains the main contract of the SDK, `DKIMRegistry.sol`.
+This Solidity contract serves as a registry for storing the hash of the DomainKeys Identified Mail (DKIM) public key for each domain.

+Key considerations:
+- The `DKIMRegistry.sol` contract maintains a record of the DKIM key hashes for public domains.
+The hash is calculated by taking the Poseidon hash of the DKIM key split into 9 chunks of 242 bits each.

+- The contract provides functions for registering, revoking, and validating DKIM public key hashes.

+- It emits events upon successful registration (`DKIMPublicKeyHashRegistered`) and revocation (`DKIMPublicKeyHashRevoked`) of DKIM public key hashes.

+- The `DKIMRegistry` contract is used in conjunction with the `EmailVerifier` circuit to verify emails.
+The `EmailVerifier` circuit checks the DKIM signature of an email against the DKIM public key hash stored in the `DKIMRegistry` contract for the email's domain.

 ## **Circuit Helpers**
 The `circuits` directory includes a `helpers` folder, which houses a variety of Circom helper templates.
 These templates are instrumental in constructing your primary circuit file.